 At any time of year, birds of prey can be seen quartering above the flat landscape and the western bank of Woodwalton Fen provides a great watch point.
 Marsh Harriers can be seen all year round and the occasional Hen Harrier in winter.
 Short-eared, Barn and Little Owls are all regularly present.
 During recent winters, flocks of resident Mute Swans have begun to be joined by Whooper Swans from their breeding grounds in Iceland.
 In spring the drumming display flight of Snipe is an increasing possibility and the haunting calls of breeding Lapwing can be enjoyed from the bank.
 Many Skylarks are present all year, as are Meadow Pipits and Reed Buntings.
 The grazing cattle are often attractive to Yellow Wagtails, and Corn Buntings sing from any available perch.

 An exciting development since restoration started has been the arrival of the majestic Common Crane.
 This species disappeared from the fenland landscape about 400 years ago due to habitat change and hunting, but they occasionally made an appearance during their spring migration, en route to their breeding grounds in Scandinavia.
 In recent years, a small population has begun to re-establish in Eastern England and in 2008 a pair spent late spring and summer on Middle and Darlow's Farms.
 There are seen regularly on the Nene Washes, a few miles to the north and there is every likelihood that they will colonise the Great Fen as the fen habitat is restored.
-Have a look at this page for more details.
+This page has more details about Cranes.